US Mobile provides cheap cell phone plans that rely on two of America’s major wireless networks, but is the service worth the savings?

 1. Plans and Pricing

-US Mobile’s cell phone plans are generally cheaper than the major networks.
+US Mobile’s cell phone plans are a lot cheaper than the major networks.
 However, the service could do a better job of simplifying the process of choosing the best plan.

 US Mobile has plans with data caps, unlimited data, shared data and even the ability to build your own plan.